mvvvv/StereoKit-rust/README.md

 ### Run the project's demo on your PC using the [simulator](https://stereokit.net/Pages/Guides/Using-The-Simulator.html)
 * Launch[^1]: `cargo run --features event-loop  --example main_pc -- --test`

+### Build and create an exportable repository of project's demo for your PC
+`cargo build_sk_rs --example main_pc --features event-loop <the path of your exportable repository>`

 ### Run the project's demo on your Android headset (from a PC running Windows, Mac or Linux):
 * Install [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager)  (or Android Studio if you intend to use it).
 You'll need a Java JDK (v17 is fine).